 What to Expect Before Gastric Band Surgery

-The first step in choosing gastric band weight loss surgery at City Hospital at White Rock in Dallas is to come in for a free one-on-one consultation.
+The first step in choosing gastric band weight loss surgery at City Hospital at White Rock in Dallas is to come in for a free insurance verification.
 You will go over your weight loss surgery options and expectations so you can make an informed choice about your surgery.

 Two weeks before surgery, we suggest that all bariatric surgery patients focus on changing their diets.
 This will prepare your body for significant changes and make your surgery safer.

 First, you will receive general anesthesia before your weight loss surgery.
 Then, your surgeon will make tiny incisions on your abdomen to create your new stomach, which will be ¼ the size of your regular stomach.